 We all love our pets, so why not tick a few things off their Christmas list?
 From pet-friendly fashion to the latest tech, you’re bound to find a little inspiration in our gift buying guide for dogs and cats.

-Personalised presents make for unique gifts that’ll leave your pet the envy of their friends.
-You’ll find plenty of places online to customise your pet gear with an individual name or splashed with their winning smile.
-From beds and pillows to biscuits and beer, you can mark up a whole range of pet-centric presents with your furry friends beloved brand.
+Personalised presents make for unique gifts that’ll leave your pet the envy of their furry friends.
+You’ll find plenty of places online to customise your pet gear with embroidery or custom printing.
+From beds and pillows to biscuits and beer, you can mark up a whole range of pet-centric presents with your pet’s beloved brand.

 Not that there isn’t space for a personalised pet towel in your life, but gifts that serve a purpose are usually the best things you can buy your pet.
 Not only will they spread a little joy and make your dog or cat happy, often they make your life easier too.

 Cold weather is no fun on a daily walk, so be sure your dog wraps up warm with a cosy jumper or wet-weather jacket, especially if they’re small or short-haired.
 Or, track your pooch’s activity levels with a pet pedometer, to ensure they’re hitting their steps target when on your morning stroll.

 Cat owners will know that our feline friends can be inquisitive.
 Keep your cat active and engaged with a new cat tower or scratching post.
 Your furry friend will be able to watch the wonderful chaos of Christmas from the comfort of their watchtower – and they’ll have plenty of fun with the packaging afterwards.

 There are also toys that encourage stimulation and interaction, which can be a fantastic Christmas present for a cat to keep them amused.
 Play circuits and interactive balls are often big hits with most felines.

 A cute gift can be a great present for a good-looking pet.
 Just be sure that your pet is happy with anything you decide to dress them in, as some dogs and cats aren’t fans of dressing-up.